bartosz-antosik/vscode-spellright/README.md

 If set to true Spell Right will use document symbols (variable, function names etc.) when spelling source code documents.
 Significantly reduces number of misspelled words in doc-strings and in comments whenever a symbol used in code is used and the symbol does not disassemble to properly spelled parts using CamelCase, snake_case etc. separation.

+`"spellright.sortWorkspaceDictionary": false`

+If set to true Spell Right will keep the words in the workspace dictionary in alphabetical order.
+This can reduce the likelihood of merge conflicts when multiple people are adding words to the workspace dictionary.

 ## In-Document Commands

 Beside global settings following commands can be embedded inside spelled parts of the document (e.g.: comments, strings etc.):